AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

        # Account for the entity_rule.size in this logic.
        return (whether entity_rule at position can move in direction)
    ```

+   **Ensure no data modification is done in this function, or the game logic could break entirely**

    Also, implement this (e.g. updating `_other_data`) to reflect when movement was started.